.Stat DE configuration

 }

-Facets are localised, thus you must add the translated name of the pinned facet(s) if your instance of .Stat DE is configured with several languages, e.g.:
+Facets are localised, thus if your instance of .Stat DE is configured with several languages then you must add the translated names of the pinned facets, but only if these names differ between languages, e.g.:

 "search": {